Public Education and Outreach

 Keep the Delta Clean Program - The mission of the KDC Program is to educate the recreational boating community about environmentally sound boating practices.
 KDC accomplishes this by disseminating boater kits filled with useful boater resource information, maps and items for protecting water quality.
 KDC also seeks to improve public access to marina-based pollution prevention services, such as recycling centers for used oil, oil absorbent, and fishing line.
-For more information about KDC and upcoming events access their website.

 County Watershed Calendar

 The watershed calendar serves as a monthly reminder of the beauty of the watersheds of Contra Costa County, and the importance of protecting them.
 The calendar is mailed to over 52,000 County residents each November.
 Monthly sidebar tips educate residents about pollution prevention, water conservation, integrated pest management and other environmental messages.

 Please think about reusing the calendar photos before recycling!
 Here are some creative ideas to turn the photos into an origami box, greeting cards, and more.

 Storm Drain Inlet Marking - "No Dumping Drains to Delta / Bay" markers are being installed at all public storm drain inlets throughout the County.
 Many people remain unaware that the County's storm drain inlets do not route water to a treatment facility.
 Discharges to the storm drain flow untreated to pollute receiving waterways.
 Storm drain markers remind people of this fact and discourage non-stormwater discharges.